torkelrogstad/lightning-charge/README.md

 for mac you can follow the instructions [here](https://github.com/ElementsProject/lightning/blob/master/doc/INSTALL.md#to-build-on-macos).

-This is copied from the c-light macOS installation instructions
+This is copied from the c-lightning macOS installation instructions

 To Build on macOS
 ---------------------